dotnet/apireviews/2019/System.Runtime-Nullable/README.md

 * Should implementations of `IComparer<T>` and `IEqualityComparer<>` follow what we do for `IComparable<T>` and `IEqualityComparable<T>` and not use nullable annotations but use the attributes?
+* ~~Does `nonullable` mean non-nullable reference types only or does it also excluded nullable values type?~~ Yes.
+* Fix API Reviewer to not crash on attributes.